Vyral/sandy-eagon-blog/_posts/2017-01-20-why-we-dont-chase-the-almighty-dollar.md

 <br>
 <br>Just yesterday, some clients and I let go of a project we had been working on for six months.
 It was an arduous process, and we weren’t sure it was going to work, but we gave it a shot anyway.
 When the numbers didn’t add up in the end and my clients asked to kill the deal, I understood completely.
 My job is to serve you—not the almighty dollar.

-<br>If you’re looking to buy or sell real estate, please give me a call or shoot me an email.
+If you’re looking to buy or sell real estate, please give me a call or shoot me an email.
 If I’m not the right person for the job, I promise you I’ll find someone who is.
 I look forward to helping you!